What is social emotional development

 How to help children develop social emotional skills

 Parents with an emotion-coaching mindset use their children’s negative emotions as teaching opportunities.
-They help older kids become aware of their emotions and figure out how they relate to the situation through emotion coaching.
+They help older children become aware of their emotions and figure out how they relate to the situation through emotion coaching.

 Developing emotional awareness allows children to distance themselves psychologically from a current emotional episode and reflect on what they are feeling.

 As the child grows, they can gradually apply what they learn in co-regulation to regulate themselves.
-The shift from co-regulation to self-regulation occurs gradually, not abruptly.
+The shift from co-regulation to self regulation occurs gradually, not abruptly.